quicwg/base-drafts/draft-ietf-quic-transport.md

 that it can send the identified type of frame.
 An accompanying transport parameter registration is expected for most registrations; see
 {{iana-transport-parameters}}.
-Specifications for permanent registrations also needs to describe the format and assigned semantics of any fields in the frame.
+Specifications for permanent registrations also need to describe the format and assigned semantics of any fields in the frame.

 The initial contents of this registry are tabulated in {{frame-types}}.
 Note that the registry does not include the "Pkts" and "Spec" columns from